azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 Again we conduct a REST Call and send an image of a face to the *Face Cognitive Service* and get a JSON response in return which explains the found characteristics of a face e.g. `faceAttributes`

-0. Deploy a Face Api Service in the Portal
+1. Deploy a Face API Service in the Portal

 ![Deploy Face API](./images/New_CreateFace.PNG)